10 Things to Do in Dubai in June

 Visiting the Dubai Aquarium| ©Ankur Panchbudhe

-One of my favorite pastimes in June was to tour the Dubai Aquarium & Underwater Zoo, one of the largest aquariums in the world with 10 million liters of water and home to more than 33,000 marine animals, including the largest group of bull sharks on the planet.
+One of my favorite pastimes in June was visiting the Dubai Aquarium & Underwater Zoo, one of the largest aquariums in the world with 10 million liters of water and home to more than 33,000 marine animals, including the largest group of bull sharks on the planet.

-The aquarium, which can also be seen from the Dubai Mall, has a fantastic 48-meter tunnel from which you will dive into the depths of the seabed, but without getting wet.
-You can also enjoy a boat ride with a glass surface, become a mermaid or for those who like strong emotions get into an underwater cage and see the sharks.
+The aquarium, which can also be seen from the Dubai Mall, has a fantastic 48-meter tunnel from which you can immerse yourself in the depths of the seabed without getting wet.
+You can also enjoy a boat ride with a glass surface, become a mermaid, or, for those who like thrills, get into an underwater cage and see the sharks.

-But with the Dubai Aquarium tickets, one of the experiences that fascinated me the most was watching the aquarium divers feed the sharks and rays - they were eating like there was no tomorrow!
-If you are traveling with children, they will love to listen to the biologists on site, who will share the underwater secrets of the inhabitants of this aquarium.
+But with tickets to the Dubai Aquarium, one of the experiences that fascinated me most was watching the aquarium divers feed the sharks and rays.
+They ate as if there were no tomorrow!
+If you are traveling with children, they will love listening to the biologists at the facility, who will share the underwater secrets of the inhabitants of this aquarium.

-• Where: Ground Floor and Floor 2, The Dubai Mall, Downtown Dubai
+• Where: Ground floor and 2nd floor, The Dubai Mall, Downtown Dubai

 Book tickets for the Dubai Aquarium